wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 3. `nmcli device wifi connect HappyFunCorp password mysekretpassword` to actually make the connection.
 4. `ping 1.1.1.1` to verify that things are working

 ## Preparing the target disk

-The easiest way is probably to use `GNOME Disk` to format your target drive.
+The easiest way is probably to use `cfdisk` or `GNOME Disk` to format your target drive.
 I'm going to walk through using the CLI to do this, but it doesn't really matter what you use.

 First run `lsblk` to see which devices are on your system.